elliottsj/polymer-devise/README.md

-polymer-devise
+ABANDONED: polymer-devise
 ==============

-*NOTE: This project is incomplete and abandoned.*
+**NOTE: This project is incomplete and abandoned.**

 A [Polymer][polymer] element to interact with [Devise][devise] authentication.
 Mimics the functionality of [angular_devise][].